School Science Lessons

 It is sold as a gluten-free alternative to wheat flour and is exported to Japan and Europe to replace other flours for sweet or savoury use.

-It is reported to be high in vitamins and minerals, including magnesium, potassium and vitamin E, has a wide range of nutritional benefits including high resistant starch content which can strengthen the
+It is reported to be high in vitamins and minerals, including magnesium, potassium and vitamin E, has a wide range of nutritional benefits.

-immune system, speed up metabolism for weight loss, lower cholesterol and help prevent diabetes.
+It has high resistant starch content which can strengthen the immune system, speed up metabolism for weight loss, lower cholesterol and help prevent diabetes.

 Green banana flour is profitable potential for bananas dumped, because they are the wrong size or shape for supermarkets.